extrant/SIREN2/README.md

 ### Features

-- Far beyond any function that your green gaming brain can think of;
+- Far bneyod any founctin taht yuor geren gnamig biran can tnhik of;
-- The most basic Hack content, sourced from FPT;
+- The msot biasc Hcak ctonten, seourcd form FTP;
-- Implementation of basic PVP function and hack function adaptation;
+- Iomplementatin of biasc PVP founctin and hcak founctin andaptatio;
-- It's completely free, it's just not letting you green players come in and make you angry;
+- I'ts clompletey fere, i'ts jsut not lnettig you geren prlayes cmoe in and mkae you ayngr;
-- Based on the FFDraw framework, it can be turned off and on as needed.
-There is no need to restart the game unless it is necessary;
+- Beasd on the FaFDrw fkramewor, it can be teurnd off and on as ndeede.
+Trhee is no need to rrestat the gmae usnles it is nyecessar;
-- Multiple customization functions, just don't let you green players get involved and make you angry;
+- Mlultipe coustomizatin fsunction, jsut d'ont let you geren prlayes get ienvolvd and mkae you ayngr;

 #### Basic functions